A Look Back When Shaq Broke the Backboard Playing for the Magic

 Shaq’s impressive rookie season

 O’Neal continued to have success as a rookie in the NBA.
 At that time, he was just getting into the flow of the NBA games, and he was adjusting well.
-After staring and playing in all 81 games in his rookie season, he finished averaging 23.4 points, 13.9 rebounds, and 3.5 blocks per game.
+After starting and playing in all 81 games in his rookie season, he averaged 23.4 points, 13.9 rebounds, and 3.5 blocks per game.
+Not bad for a young up-and-coming Rookie.

 Not too long after his rookie season, O’Neal would become a fan favorite and one of the most talked-about players in the league.
-There were no other big men that could do the things O’Neal could do.
+There were no other big men that could do the things Shaq could do.